 3. Xtrackers MSCI USA ESG Leaders Equity ETF (USSG)

-The MSCI USA ESG Leaders Equity ETF is new and was only launched in 2019, but has already managed to bring together a vast selection of assets worth at least $3.9 bn and climbing further up.
+The MSCI USA ESG Leaders Equity ETF is new and was only launched in 2019, but it has already managed to bring together a vast selection of assets worth at least $3.9 bn and climbing further up.

 Fossil fuel companies are included and reduce the green rating of their overall portfolio.
-This doesn’t limit its reach, and it’s still a sound sustainable ETF that excludes investment in traditional sin stocks that can bring your own portfolio down.
+This doesn’t limit its reach, and it’s still a sound sustainable ETF that excludes investment in traditional sin stocks that can bring your portfolio down.

 See Related: How to Measure Social Impact

-While the oldest, it also happens to be the smallest umbrella when measured by the number of companies.
-The Select fund relies on a small cluster of 200 companies, with tech and healthcare investment as its main focus.
-Mid-to-large companies are the bulk of its strength as an ESG portfolio.
+While the oldest, it is the smallest umbrella when measured by the number of companies.
+The Select fund relies on a cluster of 200 companies, with tech and healthcare investment as its primary focus.

 See Related: Ways to Start Investing in Vertical Framing

-The MSCI KLD 400 Social fund has been in operation since 2006: it’s one of the most popular options right now if you want to invest in a powerful yet guaranteed green portfolio that tracks more than 400 companies.
+The MSCI KLD 400 Social fund has been in operation since 2006: it’s one of the most popular options right now if you want to invest in a robust yet guaranteed green portfolio that tracks more than 400 companies.

 The KLD 400 also has a higher ranking thanks to its further inclusion of companies in the business of GMOs.
 It can’t be perfect, though: KLD 400 isn’t completely green and still invests in select fossil fuel and gas companies.